RajaOjha98/API-Master/README.md

 ### Key Validation

 The API Playground validates keys and increments usage counts before granting access to protected resources.

+## Troubleshooting

+### Vercel Deployment Shows "0 API Keys"

+If your Vercel deployment loads but shows no data (0 API Keys), this is likely due to Row Level Security (RLS) policy restrictions in Supabase.

+**Quick Fix:**
+1. Go to your Supabase project's SQL Editor
+2. Run the updated `scripts/supabase_schema.sql` script
+3. This will create proper RLS policies that allow anonymous access

+**Why this happens:**
+- The app uses anonymous access (not user authentication)
+- Default RLS policies often only allow authenticated users
+- Vercel deployment uses the `anon` role which needs explicit permissions

+For detailed troubleshooting steps, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Project Analysis